aosakwe/MiCM_IntroToGitHub/README.md

 2) Basic Features of Git
 3) Advanced Features of Git
 4) Working with Remote Repositories with GitHub
-5) Group Activity
-6) Miscellaneous Features
+5) Miscellaneous Features
-7) Conclusion
+6) Conclusion